The size of the Top 10 jury awards rose again in 2012, according to the latest annualÃ‚ report from Lawyers USA.

-Lawyers USA noted that the average award for 2011 increased by $27 million, rising to just under $184 million from nearly $157 million the prior year.
+Lawyers USA noted that the average award for 2012 increased by nearly $20 million, rising to $203 million from just under $184 million the prior year.
+By contrast, the average award for 2011 increased by around $27 million over 2010.

 Lawyers USA compiles the Top 10 Jury Verdicts each year applying certain ground rules.
 Verdicts must be to an individual plaintiff, defined as a single person, family or small group of individuals injured in a single incident who had their claims tried in one case before the same jury.